Piracy in the Atlantic World: Trials

 Trials for women pirates were not uniform in sentencing and punishment.
-Mary Harvey, whose alias was Martha Farlee, was sentenced in North Carolina in the year 1726.
+Mary Harvey, whose alias was Martha Farley, was sentenced in North Carolina in the year 1726.
 Both Mary and her husband Thomas had joined a pirate gang, and shortly thereafter Mary was captured.
 Since North Carolina lacked the infrastructure to try pirates, Mary and three others were sent to Williamsburg.
 Mary "was acquitted and given money to return home" as the court deemed she had been coerced into joining the pirate gang.
 Two of the other captives were not as lucky, and were "condemned to die."
 The third captive was pardoned.
 Three years later, another female pirate, Mary Crickett, along with five others, was ordered to be executed.
-When Mary Read and Anne Bonny were captured, they faced execution.
-However, once their pregnancies were known, they were pardoned from the gallows.
-Both women were sentenced to prison, where Mary Read eventually perished and Anne Bonny later escaped.
+When Mary Read and Anne Bonny were convicted of piracy, they faced execution.
+However, after claiming to be pregnant, they were given a reprieve.
+Mary Read eventually perished in jail around April 1721, Anne Bonny's fate is unknown.